 Invest in companies that share your values.

-Offer your services for free.
+Offer your services for free to an organization or person in need.
 You don’t have to be a lawyer or doctor for people to benefit from your pro-bono work.

 Go a day without complaining.